brendajanuario/teddy-bear-game-web/README.md

-# My Web Game
+# Teddy-Bear game web

 ## Overview
-My Web Game is a simple web-based game where players can accumulate coins by watching a timer and purchase hats to customize their character.
+Teddy-Bear is a simple web-based game where players can accumulate coins by watching a timer and purchase hats to customize their character.
 The game is built using HTML, CSS, and JavaScript, making it lightweight and easy to run in any modern web browser.

 ## Features
 - A central character image that can be customized with different hats.